ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 FORMAT Arrow
 ```

-Also check [data types matching](https://clickhouse.com/docs/en/interfaces/formats/#data-types-matching-arrow) to know if any should be converted manually.
+Also, check [data types matching](https://clickhouse.com/docs/en/interfaces/formats/#data-types-matching-arrow) to know if any should be converted manually.

 ### Arrow data streaming

 The [ArrowStream](https://clickhouse.com/docs/en/interfaces/formats/#data-format-arrow-stream) format can be used to work with Arrow streaming (used for in-memory processing).
 ClickHouse can read and write Arrow streams.

-To demonstrate how ClickHouse can stream Arrow data, let's pipe to the following python script (it reads input stream in Arrow streaming format and outputs result as a Pandas table):
+To demonstrate how ClickHouse can stream Arrow data, let's pipe it to the following python script (it reads input stream in Arrow streaming format and outputs the result as a Pandas table):

 ```python
 import sys, pyarrow as pa